Rudd-O/zfs-tools/README.md

    delete snapshots indiscriminately, though -- it will only delete snapshots prefixed with zmirror-.

 3. zsnap:
    a command that snapshots a dataset or pool, then deletes old snapshots

 4. zreplicate
    a command that replicates an entire dataset tree using ZFS replication streams.
 Best used in combination with zsnap as in:

-   a) zsnap on the local machine
+   - zsnap on the local machine
-   b) zreplicate from the local machine to the destination machine
+   - zreplicate from the local machine to the destination machine

    Obsolete snapshots deleted by zsnap will be automatically purged on the destination machine by zreplicate.

+   Run `zreplicate --help` for a compendium of options you may use.

+The repository, bug tracker and Web site for this tool is at [http://github.com/Rudd-O/zfs-tools](http://github.com/Rudd-O/zfs-tools).
+Comments to me through rudd-o@rudd-o.com.

-*** Setting up ***
+##Setting up

 Setup is rather complicated.
 It assumes that you already have ZFS running and vaults on both the machine you're going to back up and the machine that will be receiving the backup.

-*** On the machine to back up ***
+###On the machine to back up

-- Install the zfs-shell command cp zfs-shell /usr/local/sbin chmod 755 /usr/local/sbin/zfs-shell
+- Install the zfs-shell command
+  `cp zfs-shell /usr/local/sbin`
+  `chmod 755 /usr/local/sbin/zfs-shell`
-  chown root.root /usr/local/sbin/zfs-shell
+  `chown root.root /usr/local/sbin/zfs-shell`

-- Create a user with a home directory and shell zfs-shell useradd -rUm -b /var/lib -s /usr/local/sbin/zfs-shell zfs
+- Create a user with a home directory and shell `zfs-shell`
+  `useradd -rUm -b /var/lib -s /usr/local/sbin/zfs-shell zfs`

-- Let sudo know that the new user can run the zfs command zfs ALL = NOPASSWD: /usr/local/sbin/zfs
+- Let `sudo` know that the new user can run the zfs command
+  `zfs ALL = NOPASSWD: /usr/local/sbin/zfs`
-  (ensure you remove the requiretty default on /etc/sudoers)
+  (ensure you remove the `requiretty` default on `/etc/sudoers`)

-- Set up a cron job to use zsnap as frequently as you want to specifying the dataset you intend to replicate.
+- Set up a cron job to run `zsnap` as frequently as you want to, snapshotting the dataset you intend to replicate.

-*** On the backup machine ***
+###On the backup machine

-- Set up public key authentication for SSH so the backup machine may log as the user zfs (as laid out above) in the machine to be backed up.
+- Set up public key authentication for SSH so the backup machine may log as the user `zfs` (as laid out above) in the machine to be backed up.

 - Create a dataset to receive the backup stream.

 - Set up a cron job to fetch the dataset snapshotted by zsnap from the remote machine into the newly created dataset.
-You will use zreplicate for that (see below for examples).
+You will use `zreplicate` for that (see below for examples).

-- After the first replication, you may want to set the mountpoint attributes on the received datasets so they do not automount on the backup machine.
+- After the first replication, you may want to set the `mountpoint` attributes on the received datasets so they do not automount on the backup machine.

-*** Test ***
+###Test

 If all went well, you should be able to do this without issue: